tgirke/GEN242/content/en/tutorials/linux/linux.md

 ## Software and module system

-* Over 2,000 software tools are currently installed on HPCC Cluster
+* Over 2,000 software tools are currently installed on the HPCC Cluster
 * Custom installs in user accounts via various mechanisms, e.g. environment management systems such as [conda](https://conda.io/projects/conda/en/latest/index.html)
 * Most common research databases used in bioinformatics are available
 * Support of most common programming languages used in research computing